uxtoad/emmaux/docs/library.md

 Here's a collection of books that helped me hone my craft and will likely be useful for other writers as well.

-❤️ **Favorite**: Aaron Walter, "Designing for Emotion."
-A book on how to craft accessible, conversational copy that reflects the company's tone of voice and overall personality.
+❤️ **Favourite**: Aaron Walter, "Designing for Emotion."
+An engaging book on how to craft accessible, conversational copy that reflects the company's tone of voice and overall personality.

 ## Content design
 * Kinneret Yifrah, "Microcopy: The Complete Guide"